parvez3019/parvez3019/README.md

 ## Hello, I'm Parvez Hassan, a polyglot backend engineer!

-- 🔭 I’m currently working with OLX Group as a Backend Architect.
-- 💪 Polygot Backend Engineer with expertise in Go, Java & AWS.
-- 🌱 Want to learn, unlearn, grow, build and lead.
-- 👯 I’m looking to collaborate with others having the same interests as mine.
-- ⚡ Fun fact: I write clean code and clean jokes.

 ### Show some ❤️ by starring some of the repositories!

 ![Github stats](https://github-readme-stats.vercel.app/api?username=parvez3019&show_icons=true&hide_border=true)